 - balances signal interactions between hormonal regulators

 - weight loss

 - reduction in synovial and serum cytokines and chemokines

-- improved joint comfort and function
+- improves joint comfort and function

-- improve blood lipid profiles
+- improves blood lipid profiles

 Leptin is an adipose-derived hormone that facilitates communication between peripheral adipose tissue and the central nervous system for the control of appetite and the balance of energy.
 Leptin is secreted by adipocytes in proportion to their size and number.
 It is known to indicate satiety, to control appetite, and to participate in multiple regulatory mechanisms.
 These mechanisms include energy expenditure/ metabolism and cell proliferation/differentiation; they also include signal interactions among other hormonal regulators of energy and metabolism, such as insulin.[1,2]